onlyuser/NatLang/README.md

 NatLang is an English parser with an extensible grammar.
 It generates abstract syntax trees for all possible interpretations of an English sentence.
 The grammar is fully customizable.
-No training data is involved.
+No training data involved.

 It works as follows: